cita-bot/cita-bot/README.md

 * `auto_office` — Automatic choice of the police station.
 If `False`, again, select an option in the browser manually, do not click "Accept" or "Enter", just press Enter in the Terminal.

 * `telegram_token` — Telegram bot token for SMS confirmation.
 Wait for SMS and confirm appointments with a command `/code 12345`.
 If you do not plan to use Telegram, remove this option.

+* `telegram_chat_id` — Telegram chat id for your bot.
+Can be used along with `telegram_token` to get notified about appointment in case there is no SMS confirmation (sometimes it happens).
+Chat id can be obtained by sending any message to your bot and checking results at `https://api.telegram.org/bot<TELEGRAM_TOKEN>/getUpdates`

 * `min_date` — Minimum date for appointment in "dd/mm/yyyy" format.
 Appointments available earlier than this date will be skipped.